bluebird75/luaunit/doc/4_reference_doc.rst

     .. lua:method:: setOutputType(type [, junit_fname])

         Set the output type of the test suite.
-See `Output formats`_ for possible values.
+See :ref:`output-formats` for possible values.
 When setting the format `junit`, it is mandatory to set the filename receiving the xml output.
 This can be done by passing it as second argument of this function.